eiffel-community/eiffel-remrem-generate/wiki/markdown/run.md

 `mvn spring-boot:run`

-- NOTE: If getting issue with above command like it seems maven tries to download a package instead of referencing existing module of the project, So than try to execute this below maven command from root directory(eiffel-remrem-generate).
+- NOTE: If getting issue with above command like it seems maven tries to download a package instead of referencing existing module of the project, so than try to execute this below maven command from root directory(eiffel-remrem-generate).
 `mvn -pl service -am spring-boot:run`

 - Details about the changed command: